Got questions? No problem! Hope these help, or you can hit us up here and we’ll email ya.

 Why go to all the trouble?

 - Sprouted foods have been shown by many studies to offer superior nutrition.
-A grain berry transforms from a starchy storage container to something closer to a vegetable.
-Vitamin levels increase, anti-nutrients levels decrease, and crucial minerals become more easily accessible to the body.
+A grain berry transforms from a starchy storage container into something closer to a vegetable.
+Vitamin levels increase, anti-nutrient levels decrease, and crucial minerals become more easily accessible to the body.
 Many people with dietary restrictions have had success with sprouted grains.
 It is important to note, however, that that exact results may vary from one person to another.
 If you would like to learn more, there are many resources available, like this one.

 Is sprouted flour gluten-free?